Seven Seas of Rhye: Background

 Initially "Seven Seas of Rhye" was simply an "instrumental musical sketch closing their first album".
 An expanded rendition, planned to be included on the album Queen II, was publicly premiered when Queen was offered a sudden chance to appear on the BBC's Top of the Pops in February 1974, and was rushed to vinyl two days later on 22 February.
 It became their first chart entry after gaining airtime on BBC Radio 1, peaking at number 10 on the UK Singles Chart, which in turn persuaded Freddie Mercury to take up Queen as his full-time career.

 Style, construction and interpretation

-The song features a distinctive arpeggiated piano introduction.
+"Seven Seas of Rhye" is a hard rock, glam rock and progressive rock song, featuring a distinctive arpeggiated piano introduction.

 The version on Queen II ends with a cross fade, instruments blending into the band singing "I Do Like to Be Beside the Seaside", accompanied by a stylophone played by Roy Thomas Baker, which was a sole exception to their "no synths" statement.
 Its inclusion here on the final track of Queen II is briefly mirrored via whistling during the first few seconds of "Brighton Rock", which opens their next album, Sheer Heart Attack.

 In a 1977 radio interview, Mercury described the subject of the song as a "figment of his imagination".
 In the Queen musical We Will Rock You, the Seven Seas of Rhye is a place where the Bohemians are taken after they are brain-drained by Khashoggi.